-Keep in mind that a 20-60% of our gut bacteria have never been cultured!
+Keep in mind that 20-60% of our gut bacteria have never been cultured!

-Genome-based metabolic modelling of the human gut microbiota revealed multiple genera with the predicted capability to produce or consume GABA
+Genome-based metabolic modeling of the human gut microbiota revealed multiple genera with the predicted capability to produce or consume GABA

-They even found bacteria that appeared to hurt or "eat" GABA and other neurotransmitters:
+They even found bacteria that appeared to reduce or "eat" GABA and other neurotransmitters:

-By coupling 16S ribosmal RNA sequencing with functional magnetic resonance imaging in patients with major depressive disorder, a disease associated with an altered GABA-mediated response, we found that the relative abundance levels of faecal Bacteroides are negatively correlated with brain signatures associated with depression.
+By coupling 16S ribosomal RNA sequencing with functional magnetic resonance imaging in patients with major depressive disorder, a disease associated with an altered GABA-mediated response, we found that the relative abundance levels of fecal Bacteroides are negatively correlated with brain signatures associated with depression.